Gizra/Gizra-Way-Book/how_and_what_to_document.md

 # GitBook & GitHub Workflow

-The following chappter assumes you are working with GitBook UI.
+The following chapter assumes you are working with GitBook UI.
 As a developer you may feel comfortable working with your text editor and command line.
 Both ways are fine, as long as the end results will be a GitHub pull request.

 GitBook's repository is being automatically synced to GitHub, so you may change it in one of them, and it is guaranteed to be reflected in the other.